 - Vaginal ring

-2. Have a gross family income at or below 200 percent of the Federal poverty level.
+- I have a gross family income at or below 200% of the Federal Poverty Level

 - Have insurance with unmet deductible OR

-- Have Medi-Cal with no family planning coverage OR
+- Have Medi-Cal but it doesn’t cover family planning OR

-- Have Medi-Cal with unmet share of cost OR
+- Have Medi-Cal with an unmet share of cost OR

-- Have insurance but need to keep family planning services confidential
+- Have insurance but need to keep family planning confidential